Wedding Policy of the New Hempstead Presbyterian Church

 - Leaving the Building: The throwing of bird seed is permitted, if done outside.
 Rice is not permitted.

-- You are responsible for the clean-up fee of our contracted sexton, Ms. May Lie
+- Cleaning: The bride and groom are responsible for the clean-up fee of our contracted sexton, Ms. May Lie